rafieaswandi/rafieaswandi/README.md

 - 👋 Hi, I’m @rafieaswandi
 - 👀 I’m interested in Android Developer
 - 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: muhammadrafieaswandi@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I'm school at IDN Backpacker School Sentul
+- ⚡ Fun fact: I'm VHS Student at IDN Backpacker School Sentul

 <!---
 rafieaswandi/rafieaswandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.